 Favorite colors are black, white, navy blue, red but she is trying to go girly with florals.

 Favourite meal is anything with meat.

 Favourite quote/ Bible verse?
 “Ephesians 3:20”

 Favourite article on themkare.com?
 “Exploring Tanzania.
 Because I love to travel”

 “Anything else you’d like to add,” I ask.
 She tells me that she did direct a film at a Creatives Garage workshop.
 Here’s the vimeo link

 And throws in a little advice, “find yourself first.”

-To read on Monicah’s blog; Click here.
+To read the blog interview on Monicah’s blog; Click here.